airforce100/Bayes-Candy/README.md

 # ![update-hypotheses](screenshots/update-hypotheses.png)

-You can change the default probability settings for the hypotheses as you like.
-In any event, the sum probability of all the hypotheses must equal 1.
+You can change the default probability settings for the hypotheses as you like; then, press "Plot".
+As shown in the screenshot above, the graph is updated to reflect these changes.
+Note that the sum probability of all the hypotheses must equal 1.

+### Reference

-*Note* - The following is a reference for the significance of each hypothesis.
+The following is a reference for the significance of each hypothesis:

 - h<sub>1</sub>: 100% cherry
 - h<sub>2</sub>: 75% cherry, 25% lime